 Gray water (or grey water) refers to the untreated excess water that drains from your sinks, showers, dishwashers and washing machines.
 It can also include some organic, non-toxic effluent from the food industry.
 This water has been already used and is not suitable for drinking.
 But generally speaking, it’s fine for irrigating farms and gardens.

-We call it gray water to distinguish it from black water, which is the highly contaminated water from the toilet which contains toxic human waste.
+We call it gray water to distinguish it from black water, which is the highly contaminated water from the toilet that contains toxic human waste.
 This water should not be used in the garden, as solid human waste is capable of carrying dangerous bacteria like E. coli.

 Ordinarily, household plumbing does not differentiate between gray water and black water.
 All used water goes down the drain and ends up heading to the same septic tank or wastewater treatment facility of your local municipality.